top of page

 Figure 1: How authorship has changed since the 1970s.

-At a recent conference I attended on AI and content creation, people were tossing around this figure.
-In good AI style (gasp), it was a figure tossed without citation: Within 10 years, 90% of the content on the internet will be machine written.
+At a recent conference I attended on AI and content creation, people were tossing around this figure: Within 10 years, 90% of the content on the internet will be machine written.
+In true AI style (gasp), it was a figure without citation.

 But let’s take that one up another time.